Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Proof of theorem 3

 We may projectivize the space $\Omega$ as follows

-and subsequently obtain the following map
+and subsequently, obtain the following map

-Clearly, the map $l$ can be identified with the Liouville currents (see appendix) (or the `$9g-9$' map).
-The injectivity of $\pi\circ l$ follows from the injectivity of the map $L$ of section (2).
+where $\pi$ is the canonical projection map $\pi:\Omega\to \mathcal{P}\Omega$.
+Clearly, the map $l$ can be identified with the Liouville currents (see appendix A) (or the `$9g-9$' map).
+The injectivity of $\pi\circ l$ follows from the injectivity of the map $L$ of \ref{injectivity}.
 Similarly, we may construct the following map from the space of measured laminations to $\Omega$

-Here, $\mu_{\mathcal{F}}$ corresponds to the transverse measure associated with $\mathcal{F}\in\mathcal{MF}$ and $[\gamma]$ is a homotopy class.
-Clearly the space of measured geodesic foliations is a subset of the space of all geodesics and therefore, we have the following
+Here, $\mu_{\mathcal{F}}$ corresponds to the transverse measure associated with $\mathcal{F}\in\mathcal{MF}$ and $[\mathcal{C}]$ is a homotopy class.
+Clearly, the space of measured geodesic foliations is a subset of the space of all geodesics and therefore, we have the following